maudeve-it/ILI9XXX-XPT2046-STM32/single+dual SPI port/README.md

 - Copy the .c files into the /Core/Src folder in your STM32CubeIDE project
 - Copy the .h files into the /Core/Inc folder in your STM32CubeIDE project
-- into the /Core/Inc folder, open the main.h file and add (better if into "USER CODE Includes")include directive for every .h file copied in this order:<br>
+- into the /Core/Inc folder, open the main.h file and add (better if into "Private includes") an include directive for every .h file copied.
+In this order:<br>
 <br>
 (main.h)<br>
 ...<br>